-- 1. A completed application form, together with a \$50 nonrefundable fee. - A Master of Science in Nursing or Master's of Science degree with a major in nursing from a college or university accredited by the Accreditation Commission for Education in Nursing (ACEN) or Commission on Collegiate Nursing Education (CCNE).
+- 1. A completed application form, together with a \$50 nonrefundable fee. - A Master of Science in Nursing or Master's of Science degree with a major in nursing from a college or university accredited by the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 The applicant must have earned a cumulative graduate GPA of at least 3.0. - 3.
 Three recommendations from persons able to evaluate the applicant's current and potential competency in advanced nursing practice at the doctoral level, academic potential, leadership skills, and potential for leadership in the profession.
 One reference should come from a nursing employer or supervisor. - 4.
 An official transcript of all previous academic work at the collegiate level.
 Applicants request that the registrar of each institution previously attended to mail or e-mail an official transcript directly to the Creighton University Enrollment Services Department. - A current active unencumbered registered nursing (RN) license and, if applicable, a current and active unencumbered license to practice as an advanced practice nurse in the United States - Evidence of current national certification as an advanced practice nurse, if applicable. - A current resume/curriculum vitae that provides evidence of leadership, practice, and service experiences, such as a holding a management position. - 8.
 A personal essay that includes a narrative response to the following items (500 words per item allowed): - a.
-The applicant's educational and professional goals, both short term and long term, and how earning the Doctor of Nursing Practice degree will aid in reaching those goals. - One example of a practice problem encountered by the applicant and a description of the applicant's role in effecting change to alleviate or correct the problem.

-c.
-A discussion of the applicant's focused area of interest for the capstone evidence-based quality improvement project and a description of one outcome the applicant would like to address with the project.
+The applicant's educational and professional goals, both short term and long term, and how earning the Doctor of Nursing Practice degree will aid in reaching those goals. - b.
+One example of a practice problem encountered by the applicant and a description of the applicant's role in effecting change to alleviate or correct the problem. - c.
+A discussion of the applicant's focused area of interest for the capstone evidence-based quality improvement project and a description of one outcome the applicant would like to address with the project. - 9.
+Verification of the clinical/practicum hours completed in your master's/certificate program in one of the following ways: - a.
+The clinical/practicum hours completed in the master's program are clearly identified on the transcript $\,$ - b.
+Syllabi for the clinical/practicum courses are submitted and the clinical/practicum hours are identified $\,$ - c.
+A letter from an official from the institution where the master's degree was granted verifying the clinical/practicum hours